ilarbjorn/devel/README.md

-# Set up development space on local computer, for use with Gitlab
+# Devel

-A script to setup a custom git development space.
+Set up development space on local computer, for use with Gitlab

 Should be used to initialize a directory where you want to do your Github development.